Tangerine-Community/Tangerine/client/README.markdown

 If you already have loaded data in your local pouch, you'll need to follow the instruction on clearing your pouch instance later in this document.

-There is another way to pre-load data into your dev environment; however, it it more gered twoards writing tests:
+There is another way to pre-load data into your dev environment; however, it it more geared towards writing tests:

 `./scripts/compilepacks.js` will compile development Assessment packs used for testing to `./test/packs.json`.